GluuFederation/docs-ce-prod/3.1.4/source/developer-guide/debug.md

 sudo su $(logname) -c "xhost +local:
 ```

+### Unable to access x11

-### If Eclispe is not able to access X11 you can run from host next command to check if it has permissisons to access it:
+If Eclispe is unable to access X11, run the following command from the host to check if it has the necessary permissisons:

 ```
 user@u144:~$ xhost +local:
 non-network local connections being added to access control list